applitools/EyesUtilities/README.md

             + `$test.MatchedCount` - Total matching steps in test
             + `$test.MismatchedCount` - Total mismatching steps in test
             + `$test.getPlaybackAnimation` - Download & Generate the test flow as an animated gif and returns it's relative path.
+            + `$test.getAccessibilityResult()` - Accessibility status results for test, blank string if no accessibility testing performed
             + `$test.Env.hostingApp` - Browser used for test
             + `$test.Env.os` - OS used for test
             + `$test.Env.getDisplaySizeStr()` - Viewport size for test